jbananak-jfrog/ReadME-ML/docs/JFROG ML/jfrog-ml-introduction/index.md

     - UUID-95c2edbb-2225-0dbf-6455-b920b07b19d1
   robots: index
 ---
+JFrog ML is a unified platform designed to streamline the entire machine learning lifecycle by integrating MLOps, security, and DevOps into a single system of record.
+It provides a robust, scalable, and secure foundation for building, deploying, and monitoring your models in production.

 JFrog ML simplifies the process of building, deploying, and monitoring machine learning models, bridging the gap between data scientists and engineers as a unified AI solution for every need.

 The image below shows the entire ML model lifecycle from research to production.